Brandon Parva

-Brandon Parva is a former civil parish in the English county of Norfolk.
+Brandon Parva is a settlement in the civil parish of Brandon Parva, Coston, Runhall and Welborne, in the South Norfolk district, in the English county of Norfolk.
 It is 6.4 mi south-east of Dereham and 9.5 mi west of Norwich.
-The parish was combined with nearby parishes to form the parish of Brandon Parva, Coston, Runhall and Welborne.

 History

 In the Domesday Book, Brandon Parva is recorded as a settlement of five households in the hundred of Forehoe.
 In 1086, the village was part of the estates of Alan of Brittany.

-On 1 April 1935 the parish was abolished and merged with Coston, Runhall, and Welborne.
+On 1 April 1935 the parish was abolished and merged with Runhall.
 In 1931 the parish had a population of 111; in March 2011, the population is estimated to have been around 30.

 Church

 The parish church, which is dedicated to All Saints, dates from the 15th century and is built in a perpendicular gothic style.
 The church was significantly restored in the 19th century, with stained-glass installed by Heaton, Butler and Bayne.
 The building is Grade II listed.